Paul Volcker: Chairman of the Federal Reserve

 Inflation emerged as an economic and political challenge in the United States during the 1970s.
 The monetary policies of the Federal Reserve board, led by Volcker, were widely credited with curbing the rate of inflation and expectations that inflation would continue.
 US inflation, which peaked at 14.8 percent in March 1980, fell below 3 percent by 1983.
 The Federal Reserve board led by Volcker raised the federal funds rate, which had averaged 11.2% in 1979, to a peak of 20% in June 1981.
 The prime rate rose to 21.5% in 1981 as well, which helped lead to the 1980–1982 recession, in which the national unemployment rate rose to over 10%.
+In addition to the rises in key interest rates, the so-called 'Volcker shock' included monetarist-inspired policies, such as targeting the money supply.
+Despite the fact that monetarist economists did not recognize Volcker policies to be totally monetarist, some members of the Federal Open Market Committee (FOMC) claimed to follow monetarist principles.

 Volcker's Federal Reserve board elicited the strongest political attacks and most widespread protests in the history of the Federal Reserve (unlike any protests experienced since 1922), due to the effects of high interest rates on the construction, farming, and industrial sectors, culminating in indebted farmers driving their tractors onto C Street NW in Washington, D.C. and blockading the Eccles Building.
+Aggrieved homebuilders mailed the Fed pieces of 2x4 lumber in protest.
+The 'Volcker shock' also entailed strong disturbances within the European Monetary System and has therefore been deeply criticized in Europe.
 US monetary policy eased in 1982, helping lead to a resumption of economic growth.

+In July 1984, Volcker was summoned to a meeting with President Reagan and then White House Chief of Staff James Baker.
+In the meeting, Baker ordered him not to raise rates in the lead-up to the 1984 presidential election.
+Volcker wrote in his memoir that he was "stunned," but since he had not intended to raise rates and felt the White House wouldn't publicize it, he did not speak of the meeting to the press.